Central African Republic

 SUSTAINABLE DEVELOPMENT

 The preferential access to the EU market granted by the EBA scheme is not bound to the ratification of international conventions.
 Nevertheless, the Central African Republic has a high level of ratification of international conventions.
-The country has ratified 14 out of 15 fundamental conventions on human rights and labour standards.
-Additionally, it has ratified 8 conventions on environmental protection and 4 conventions on good governance.
+The country has ratified 14 out of 15 fundamental conventions on human rights and labour standards listed in the GSP Regulation, as well as all 12 conventions on environmental protection and good governance.

 Core international conventions on human rights and labour standards